Searching for a key word?

 Visit our Find a Stockist page to search one of our showrooms who have our stock on display.
 Alternatively, visit any fireplace or stove showroom near you and order one of our products directly from them.
-We deliver by courier all over the country (ex.
-NI).
+We deliver by courier all over the UK.

-How do I go about selecting a fireplace for my home?
+How do I select the right fireplace for my home?

-Which appliance: stove, gas, or electric fire?
+Which appliance: stove (multifuel or wood), gas, or electric fire?
 This answer may determine which materials you would need to consider and are suitable.

 I can’t find a stockist in my area.
 Can I buy direct from FDC?

 No, we don’t sell directly to the public.
-However, we can deliver your order to any showroom in the UK (ex.
-NI).
+However, we can deliver your order to any showroom in the UK.

 Where can I find the size specification or blueprint for the fireplace I like?